vtog/labGuides/source/ocp/local-mirror-registry.rst

         }
       }

 #.
-Create the following ImageSetConfig yaml files.
-In these examples I'm
+Create the following ImageSetConfiguration files.
+In my lab I broke down the
-   using seperate files for each channel.
-You could combine them but I found it easier to manage with speration.
-This also includes an example of some additional images I find useful.
+   process by platform, operators, and additionalImages.
+You could combine them but I found it easier to manage the process with speration.

    .. tip:: **"graph: true"** mirror's the graph data to the disconnected
       registry.
 This information enables the disconnected cluster, via the